rehman000/CTP-Hackathon-Documentation-Workshop/README.md

 ## Documentation Workshop:

-A Guide to understanding why documentation is so important in software development, and how create really informative and awesome README's using GitHub's supported Mark Down notation!
+A Guide to understanding why documentation is so important in software development, and how to create really intuitive, informative, visually vibrant, and easy to understand README's using GitHub's flavored Markdown syntax!
+To ensure more people can contribute to your Open Source projects.

 ## To clone this repository: